 But that’s not always the case, especially when a taxpayer owns numerous entities and some of the income derives from service contracts (usually for management work) among the entities or between the entities and the owner.
 Moreover, as e-commerce continues to grow in market share, a physical presence in California becomes less and less necessary for many businesses, and relocation may result in tax savings for sales to non-California customers.
 Some companies may have started in California, but as they’ve prospered, they can operate from any state.
 In cases like these, some strategic use of out-of-state entities can result in large enough tax savings to make the major step of relocation worthwhile.
 But details matter.

 The Rules Of California Residency Taxation

-In contrast, nonresidents only have to pay California income taxes to the extent that the income is “California source.”
-If a nonresident has no California source income, the taxpayer isn’t liable for any California income tax.
-California-source income means income derived from a business or real property with a situs in California, or from work performed here.
-That income is subject to taxation by California, even if the taxpayer is not a resident.
+In contrast, nonresidents only have to pay California income taxes to the extent that the income derives from a California source.
+If a nonresident has no California-source income, the taxpayer isn’t liable for any California income tax.
+California-source income generally means income derived from a business or assets with a situs in California, or from work performed here.
+That income is subject to taxation by California, even if the taxpayer never sets foot in California.
 Let’s call this Rule #2: taxation based on the source of the income being situated within California.

 To Relocate Or Not To Relocate